 Wells graduated from Ilam School of Fine Arts, Canterbury University in 2015.
 In 2017 he was a recipient of the Olivia Spencer Bower residency award, in Christchurch.

-Summer Residency, Enjoy Public Art Gallery, Wellington
+Bush Coat (solo), Enjoy Public Art Gallery, Wellington

 Timely Additions, The Physics Room, Christchurch